 The accounts stated by the M.J.
 Group as other receivables are primarily the Retention for sale of receivables ,tax refund receivable and interest receivable.
 According to the M.J.
 Group's policy, it only trades with the counterparts with fair credit ratings.
 The M.J.
 Group would continue to follow up and consider the trading counterparts' past payment record and analyze their current financial position to assess whether there has been a significant increase in credit risk on the other receivables since initial recognition and to measure the expected credit loss.
-Until December 31, 2021 and December 31,2022, the expected credit loss ratio for the other receivables estimated by the M.J.
-Group has been 0%.
+M.J.
+Group's analysis by reference to the past default experience of the debtor and analysis of the debtor 's current financial position, as well as the forecasted direction of economic conditions, the estimated percentages of expected credit loss of other receivables are based the credit rating receiver.